 Conclusion

-While Time Doctor’s downsides are big concern for businesses, the software offers numerous benefits, making it a valuable option for businesses seeking efficient time tracking solutions.
+While Time Doctor’s downsides can be big concerns for businesses, the software offers numerous benefits, making it a valuable option for businesses seeking efficient time tracking solutions.
 The software’s detailed pricing review is also worth a read before you make a decision for your organization.

 Alternatively, why not read this Honest Review of Time Doctor where Jibble’s CEO gives his final verdict on Time Doctor.